KenDickey/Small/RuntimeModel.md

 All the machine knows are bits, either in memory or registers.

-The basics are well covered in David Gudeman's "Representing Type Information in Dynamically Typed Languages" https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.39.4394&rep=rep1&type=pdf
+The basics of managing the bits to represent information is well covered in David Gudeman's paper:
+"Representing Type Information in Dynamically Typed Languages" https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.39.4394&rep=rep1&type=pdf

-In short.
-Smalltalk Objects are represented as either _Immediate Values_, those which fit in a machine register, or
+In short, Smalltalk Objects are represented as either _Immediate Values_, those which fit in a machine register, or
 _Vector-Like Objects_, an array, the first part of which is a Header,